Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • tumor lesions;

-• dystrophic processes of the mucous membrane, often developing in women in menopause.
+• dystrophic processes of the mucous membrane, often developing in women during menopause.

-The method has practically no contraindications.
-Only advanced urethritis limits its use, because due to the pronounced inflammatory process when the urethroscope is inserted, there is a very high risk of rupture of the urethra.
-In this case, the diagnosis is based only on the results of laboratory tests.
+The method has virtually no contraindications.
+Only advanced urethritis limits its use, because due to the pronounced inflammatory process when inserting a urethroscope, there is a very high risk rupture of the urethra.
+In this case, diagnosis is based only on the results of laboratory tests.

-For several days after the urethroscopy, some discomfort may be noted associated with:
+For several days after urethroscopy, you may experience some discomfort associated with:

-• with the presence of abundant bloody discharge from the urethra;
+• with the presence of sparse bloody discharge from the urethra;

-• with soreness when going to the toilet "in a small way."
+• with pain when going to the toilet “in a small way”.

-If, after the procedure, the body temperature rises, the urine stream weakens, or there is bleeding that does not stop, an urgent need to go to the urologist.
-These symptoms may indicate possible complications of ureteroscopy, which are not lacking in any method of invasive (associated with the direct penetration of equipment into the human body) diagnostics and urethroscopy is no exception.
+If after the procedure the body temperature rises, the stream of urine weakens, or there is bleeding that does not stop, you should urgently go to a urologist.
+These symptoms may indicate possible complications urethroscopy, which is not lacking in any method of invasive (associated with the direct penetration of equipment into the human body) diagnostics, and urethroscopy is no exception.

 To identify chlamydial urethritis, the following methods can be used:

-1. Bacterioscopic, in which the presence of chlamydia is determined in the tissues (they are located intracellularly).
-The method for chlamydia is low-sensitivity - only in 10-20% of patients with chlamydial urethritis it is possible to identify this microorganism.
-The information content of the method is increased by immunofluorescence.
-To do this, the drug is treated with antibodies, and then translucent in fluorescent light.
+1. Bacterioscopic, in which the presence of chlamydia is determined in tissues (they are located intracellularly).
+The method for chlamydia is low-sensitive - only 10-20% of patients with chlamydial urethritis can detect this microorganism.
+Immunofluorescence increases the information content of the method.
+To do this, the drug is treated with antibodies and then exposed to fluorescent light.
 In the presence of chlamydia, a yellow-green glow is detected.
 This type of bacterioscopic method is quite informative.
-So, in about 70-75% of infected patients, it is possible to establish the cause of urethritis.
+Thus, in approximately 70-75% of infected patients, the cause of urethritis can be determined.

 2. Bacteriological method.
-It consists in the fact that the obtained material (separated from the urethra) is introduced into the cell culture.
-It is impossible to use artificial nutrient media for this, because chlamydia does not grow on them.
-The method is highly sensitive - causative microorganisms are identified in 75-95% of people with chlamydial urethritis.
-Due to its laboriousness in clinical practice, it is not widely distributed.
-It is usually used to monitor complete cure.
-It will turn out to be uninformative if it is carried out while taking antibiotics or within 1 month after the end of antibiotic therapy.
+It consists in the fact that the resulting material (discharge from the urethra) is introduced into a cell culture.
+Artificial nutrient media cannot be used for this, because Chlamydia does not grow on them.
+The method is highly sensitive - in 75-95% of people with chlamydial urethritis, causative microorganisms are identified.
+Due to the labor intensity in clinical practice it is not widespread.
+It is usually used to monitor complete healing.
+It will not be informative if it is carried out while taking antibiotics or within 1 month after the end of antibacterial therapy.

 3. Serological methods.
-In the blood, the titer of class G immunoglobulins to chlamydia is determined, if there is a generalized form of infection or the material cannot be obtained, because organs are located in hard-to-reach places for non-invasive diagnostics (for example, prostate, testicles, ovaries, etc.).
-But to detect urethritis, a study of local immunity is carried out - the titer of immunoglobulins A in the urethral canal is determined.
-However, the method has two disadvantages.
-It is not suitable for the diagnosis of acute chlamydial urethritis. in response to infection, antibodies do not appear immediately, but after some time.
-The method cannot be used to assess whether a patient is cured or not, due to the fact that the titer of immunoglobulins remains elevated for a long time.
-Serological methods are especially valuable for detecting indolent and asymptomatic forms of urethritis, but when there is a lesion of the pelvic organs.
+The titer of class G immunoglobulins to chlamydia is determined in the blood if there is a generalized form of infection or the material cannot be obtained, because organs are located in places difficult to reach for non-invasive diagnostics (for example, prostate, testicles, ovaries, etc.).
+But to identify urethritis, local immunity is studied - the titer of immunoglobulin A in the urethral canal is determined.
+However, the method has two drawbacks.
+It is not suitable for diagnosing acute chlamydial urethritis, because In response to infection, antibodies do not appear immediately, but after some time.
+The method cannot be used to assess whether the patient is cured or not, due to the fact that the immunoglobulin titer remains elevated for a long time.
+Serological methods are especially valuable for identifying sluggish and asymptomatic forms of urethritis, but when there is damage to the pelvic organs.
 In this case, the method is informative in 95% of cases of infection.

 4. PCR diagnostics.
-The sensitivity of this method is almost 100%, i.e. it allows to identify almost all patients infected with chlamydia.
-Various biological material can be examined.
-But in men, they usually use the first portion of urine received immediately after waking up (you do not need to wash away, so as not to distort the results of the analysis), and in women, cervical mucus (if chlamydia is detected in it, then they are in the urethra).
-The main advantage of PCR diagnostics is the simultaneous detection of several causative agents of urethritis in the same sample of biological material.
-So, in the urine or cervical secretions, in addition to chlamydia, different types of mycoplasmas and ureaplasmas can be detected.
-However, there is also one drawback.
-PCR cannot be used to confirm the complete destruction of chlamydia in the body (cure for infection).
-This is due to the fact that even non-viable DNA and RNA fragments are detected using PCR, which remain in the body for 2-3 months after the end of successful antibiotic therapy.
+The sensitivity of this method is almost 100%, i.e. it allows us to identify almost all patients infected with chlamydia.
+Various biological materials can be studied.
+But for men, they usually use the first portion of urine obtained immediately after waking up (there is no need to wash yourself, so as not to distort the results of the analysis), and for women, cervical mucus (if chlamydia is detected in it, then it is also in the urethra).
+The main advantage of PCR diagnostics is the simultaneous detection of several pathogens of urethritis in the same sample of biological material.
+Thus, in urine or cervical secretions, in addition to chlamydia, different types of mycoplasmas and ureaplasmas can be detected.
+However, there is one drawback.
+PCR cannot be used to confirm complete destruction of chlamydia in the body (cure of infection).
+This is due to the fact that PCR detects even non-viable fragments of DNA and RNA, which remain in the body for 2-3 months after the end of successful antibacterial therapy.

-The diagnosis of gonorrheal urethritis in most cases is established on the basis of the results of microscopic examination of the discharge of the urethra.
-In this case, diplococci are found, which resemble a coffee bean, consisting of 2 halves.
+The diagnosis of gonorrheal urethritis in most cases is established based on the results of a microscopic examination of the discharge of the urethra.
+In this case, diplococci are found, which resemble a coffee bean consisting of 2 halves.
 They:

-To detect these causative agents of urethritis, a bacteriological examination is also carried out.
-The material taken is sown on mesopatamia media, and then the nature of growth on them is studied.
+To detect these pathogens of urethritis, a bacteriological examination is also carried out.
+The taken material is sown on meat-peptone media, and then the growth pattern on them is studied.

-Gardnerella urethritis helps to detect bacterioscopic methods.
+Gardnerella urethritis can be detected by bacterioscopic methods.
 The taken material is examined unstained and after Gram staining.

-In the first case, a sign that indicates gardnerellosis is the presence of key cells.
-They are cells of the squamous epithelium lining the urethra, to which gardnerella bacteria are attached.
+In the first case, the sign that indicates gardnerellosis is the presence of key cells.
+They are cells squamous epithelium, lining the urethra, to which gardnerella bacteria are attached.

-In the second case (when staining the drug), this infection is indicated by:
+In the second case (when the preparation is stained), this infection is indicated by:

-• individual leukocytes, chaotically scattered in the fields of vision;
+• individual leukocytes, randomly scattered in the fields of view;

-• a large number of bacteria that have a negative Gram stain, while a large part of them are attached to epithelial cells.
+• a large number of bacteria that have a negative Gram stain, with a considerable part of them attached to epithelial cells.

-Identifying urethritis caused by mycoplasmas or ureaplasmas is not easy.
-The widespread methods of microscopic diagnostics turn out to be uninformative due to the large species diversity of these bacteria.
+It is not easy to identify urethritis caused by mycoplasmas or ureaplasmas.
+Widespread microscopic diagnostic methods turn out to be uninformative due to the large species diversity of these bacteria.

-Cultural methods are also not always informative, because even if there is growth on nutrient media, this does not mean infection.
-Mycoplasmas and ureaplasmas can be conditionally pathogenic inhabitants of the urinary tract of men and women, without causing the development of an inflammatory reaction.
+Cultural methods are also not always informative, because even if there is growth by nutrient media- this does not mean infection.
+Mycoplasmas and ureaplasmas can be opportunistic inhabitants urinary tract men and women, without causing development inflammatory reaction.

 Therefore, at present, urethritis, which is presumably associated with these microorganisms, is an indication for PCR diagnostics.

-• microscopy of smears taken from local lesions and urethra.
-In this case, the laboratory assistant determines a large number of giant cells and intracellular inclusions;
+• microscopy of smears taken from local rashes and the urethra.
+At the same time, the laboratory assistant determines a large number of giant cells and intracellular inclusions;

 • immunofluorescence - a bright green glow is detected in smears.